 Coffee in the morning is a requirement for me.
 And although I love the convenience of buying ready-made coffee drinks, I rarely do for a couple of reasons.
 First, I need coffee immediately.
 Driving before caffeinating myself is unthinkable.
 I’m in my PJ’s and grunting replies at that point.
-I don’t think the baristas at Starbuck’s would appreciate that.
-Then there’s the cost.
-I would spend a small fortune in coffee every week.
-Classic Greek frappe recipe to the rescue!
+I don’t think the baristas at Starbucks would appreciate that.
+Then there’s the cost—I would spend a small fortune on coffee every week.
+Classic Greek Frappe recipe to the rescue!

 This seriously delicious and refreshing iced coffee will make you forget Starbucks this summer.
 Save big bucks by learning how to make a Greek Frappe at home.

 There isn’t much to this drink recipe, but that’s not a bad thing.
-In fact, it’s really wonderful for the mornings which is exactly when I tested this recipe.
+In fact, it’s really wonderful for the mornings which is exactly when I tested this Classic Greek Frappe recipe.

 This frappe recipe doesn’t call for much coffee or water (2 teaspoons and 2 tablespoons, respectively).
 For perspective, I used the maximum amount of sugar suggested, 4 teaspoons.
 Twice as much sugar as coffee?
 I kept re-reading it to make sure I had the correct quantities.
 I thought I would end up remaking this recipe with more of each.
 Wrong!

 Two minutes of shaking made a lot of thick coffee foam.
 Seriously, the foam was so thick I had to use a spoon to scrape a lot of it out of the cocktail shaker.
 The picture below shows how much it filled my glass (with ice).
 I got really hopeful when I saw that.

 I topped it with whole milk instead of cream to lighten it up a bit.
 My whole 5 minutes of work paid off with a sweet cold coffee drink that rivaled what I could buy at a coffee shop.